Activities for Students and Their Families

 One distinctive aspect of the English Now! experience is our outdoor special events.
 These special events are all optional - students are not required to participate – but they are a great way to experience and better understand the United States.
 Join us for great outdoor activities in all four seasons.

-The following Outdoor Events will be back when it's safe, in 2021:
+The following special events will be back when it's safe, in 2022:

 Each year we welcome students and their families, as well as members of our team, to our annual Memorial Day barbecue in Falls Church, Virginia.
 Memorial Day, in late May, is usually considered the beginning of summer.
 Many Americans have a barbecue with friends and neighbors, to celebrate this holiday.
 English Now! director Paul Boesen invites the school community to his home in Falls Church, Virginia for a traditional holiday event.
 All are welcome to eat traditional American foods, converse with other students and teachers, and celebrate Memorial Day.
 Falls Church also has a “small-town” parade, which annually attracts about 15,000 people.
 Enjoy the holiday with us!
 See a photo from the parade here, and more photos here from our 2019 Memorial Day picnic and parade in Falls Church!